Lego Halo Warthog

 The differential can be locked using a M motor with drives a lever and connecting rod which push and pull a lever connected to the changeover catch of the differential.
 This solutions is pretty handy because of the space integration in the chassis but also because it is well playable when the wheel slip.

-The suspension are made with independant double wishbone suspensions like on the Warthog in Halo 4 but not as the previous with oscilating longitudinal suspension.
+The suspension are made with independent double wishbone suspensions like on the Warthog in Halo 4 but not as the previous with oscillating longitudinal suspension.
 Even if it would have not been enough rigid to enable correct driving.

 Some words about the bodywork.
 I have tried to reproduce the complex shape of the bodywork, including the hood, mudguard, roof and particular shape of the side panel with multiple orientation.
 At final, I am pretty happy of the solutions because of design but also because the fixations are solid.
 The warthog can be easily take by the roof without taken apart.

-I have made the building instructions as a photo sequence of dismantling.
-You can download it for free here or browing the low definition here : LegoWarthoginstructions.pdf
+I have also made a photo sequence of dismantling the militarized version as shown on the picture.
+You can download for free here : LegoWarthoginstructions.pdf / Dedicated Partlist (rebrickable)

 Hello, thank you for building the warthog, yes the transmission and steering are quite fragile, it is not made for rough surface or trial truck, because of the weigh.
 You can try to reinforce the transmission or the steering but I do not think it is possible to reach the offoad abilities of a lego trial truck.